timotejroiko/discord.js-light/README.md

 This is due to the fact that discord.js caches EVERYTHING it can in order to avoid hitting the Discord API as much as possible.
 This behavior can however make the library feel bloated for most developers as many times the library is caching and processing data that your bot will never use.

 This issue has been discussed a few times by the community but ultimately it has been decided that the library is too tightly coupled with its caching systems and seperating them would be unfeasible.
-Thus the task of taming the monster falls back to us bot developers.
+Thus the task of scaling falls back to us bot developers.

 Several solutions have been presented so far, such as regular cache sweeping.
 However i felt that the existing methods were lacking and decided to design my own solution.
 This project later became the base boilerplate for all my bots and it does a wonderful job keeping hosting costs and scaling maintenance in check.